Punjab: Temporary teachers stage protest demanding regularisation of job, salary hike | Education

 - India

-Demanding regularisation of job and raise in salary, scores of temporary teachers staged a protest outside the Punjab School Education Board (PSEB) here on Wednesday, with nearly half a dozen of them reaching the rooftop of the office building with petrol-filled bottles and some poisonous substance and threatening to kill themselves.
+Demanding regularisation of job and raise in salary, scores of temporary teachers staged a protest outside the Punjab School Education Board here on Wednesday, with some of them reaching the rooftop of the office building with petrol-filled bottles and some poisonous substance, threatening to kill themselves.

 Under the banner of the Temporary Teachers' Union, more than 500 teachers laid siege to the PSEB building to press the Congress-led state government to accept their demands.

-A heavy police force was deployed outside the multi-storey building.
-Nearly half a dozen of the protesters, however, managed to reach the rooftop with petrol-filled bottles and some poisonous substance.
+A heavy police force was deployed outside the multi-storeyed building.
+Six protesters, however, managed to reach the rooftop with petrol-filled bottles and some poisonous substance.

 Talking to reporters, they threatened to end their lives if their demands were not met by the government.
-The protest continued till last reports came in.
+A woman teacher was taken to a hospital after she consumed some poisonous substance, claimed protesting teachers.
+But she was discharged later, they added.
+The protesting teachers Wednesday evening allowed the staff, which was stuck inside the PSEB premises, to go back home.

+Agitating teachers were earlier not allowing the employees to come out of the building till their issue gets resolved.

 The protesting teachers of primary schools shouted slogans against the Amarinder Singh-led government.

-They demanded that a total of 13,000 temporary teachers who had been teaching for the last several years in the state should be regularised without any condition.
+They demanded that a total of 13,000 temporary teachers who had been teaching for the past several years in the state should be regularised without any condition.

-Satinder Singh, who teaches in a primary school in Tarn Taran district, said, ''I started in 2011 at a salary of Rs 2,000.
-And now I am getting just Rs 6,000.''
-The protesting teachers slammed Chief Minister Amarinder Singh for not addressing their issues in the last four-and-half years.

 Meanwhile, BJP national general secretary Tarun Chugh slammed the Congress government for its callous attitude towards temporary teachers.